 Sundays for Children

-On Sundays in each of our services, children ages 4–11 years old are dismissed to Children's Church before the Liturgy of the Word (the readings of Scripture) and then return to the service in time to participate in Communion.
+On Sundays in each of our services, children age 4 to 5th grade are dismissed to Children's Church before the Liturgy of the Word (the readings of Scripture) and then return to the service in time to participate in Communion.
 At Children’s Church, the children are divided into two classes: ages 4–7 and ages 8–11.
 Each class is facilitated by a trained adult leader and assistant.
 For more information, please contact our Children's Church Coordinator, Katie Beavers.

 Each Sunday, the Nursery is provided from 8:30 am to 12:30 pm for infants and toddlers up to age three.
 Nursery services are also provided for most church functions, such as Wednesday night gatherings.
 Our nursery staff are First Aid/CPR/AED certified by the Red Cross of Tennessee, so you can rest assured that your child is in capable and attentive hands.